 Note: Connect what you want to learn to something already known, but also link the new material with something strongly desired.

 • [Merlin:] The best thing for being sad is to learn something.
 That is the only thing that never fails.
 You may grow old and trembling in your anatomies, you may lie awake at night listening to the disorder in your veins, you may miss your only love, you may see the world about you devastated by evil lunatics or know your honor trampled in the sewers of baser minds.
 There is only one thing for it then – to learn.
 Learn why the world wags and what wags it.
 That is the only thing which the mind can never exhaust, never alienate, never be tortured by, never fear or distrust and never dream of regretting.
 Learning is the thing for you.
 Look at what a lot of things there are to learn – pure science, the only purity there is.
 You can learn astronomy in a lifetime, natural history in three, literature in six.
-And then, after you have exhausted a milliard lifetimes in biology and medicine and theocriticism and geography and history and economics – why, you can start to make a cartwheel out of the appropriate wood, or spend fifty years learning to begin to learn to beat your adversary at fencing.
+And then, after you have exhausted a milliard lifetime in biology and medicine and theocriticism and geography and history and economics – why, you can start to make a cartwheel out of the appropriate wood; or spend fifty years learning to begin to learn to beat your adversary at fencing.
 After that you can start again on mathematics, until it is time to learn to plough. — Terence Hanbury “Tim” White (1906-1964) The Once and Future King {1958}

 Note: What Mr. White does not mention are the emotional and, especially, the spiritual levels of learning which are learned along with the ones he does mention.